Selections from the project oversight.

 Since 2003 the US has enacted simulated terrorist attacks against Playas NM; Constellations Over Playas is an ongoing online diagnosis of this place.

 Constellations Over Playas is a 2013 commission of New Radio and Performing Arts, Inc. for its Turbulence website.
 It was made possible with funding from the Jerome Foundation.
 Additional funding was received from the Research Foundation of the City University of New York.
+Currently hosted by Turbulence.org, "Constellations" is also housed at the Rose Goldsen Archive of New Media Art at Cornell.
 Special Thanks to the staff of the Energetic Materials Research and Testing Center for their hospitality and knowledge.

 moc.elgooG is a wireless network and a search engine that displays search results from least popular to most. elgooG was exhibited at the Splatterpool Artspace in Brooklyn, NY as part of the show Sys(x)tem and was created with the Art collective Future Archaeology.